IGS/portal_client/README.md

 # hmp_client

-Python-based client for downloading data files hosted by the Human Microbiome Data Analysis and Coordination Center (hmpdacc.org and ihmpdcc.org).
+Python-based client for downloading data files hosted by the Human Microbiome Data Analysis and Coordination Center (hmpdacc.org).
 The client accepts as input a *manifest file* that lists the files to be downloaded.
-Manifest files can be generated using the shopping cart in the query interface at http://portal.ihmpdcc.org.
+Manifest files can be generated using the shopping cart in the query interface at https://portal.hmpdacc.org.

 ## Running the client